limulus/tail-follow/README.md

 # tail-follow

-Stream a file in real time as it is appended.
+Stream a file in real time as it grows.

 ## Synopsis